norbusan/piwigopress/README.md

 * (or) External gallery URL: URL to the gallery (if not local)
 * Square, Thumbnail, XXS - tiny,... : see you Piwigo configuration [Photo sizes] admin page
 * Orientation criteria : Any, portrait, landscape
-* Where to open photos on clicks
+* Link type: Where to open photos on clicks
-* Link type
+* Sort order: select photos according to these criteria - by default descending (most recent for dates)
+* Ascending order: if one want ascending order
 * Number of pictures (0=none): Number of thumbnails to get

 Optional parameters